 - Japanese miso soup recipes

-Miso soup is a flavorful traditional soup and the most simple soup in Japanese cooking.
-The main ingredients are miso paste, dashi, and other ingredients such as tofu, vegetables, and seaweed.
+Miso soup or miso siru is a delicious and comforting traditional Japanese dish.
+The main ingredients are miso paste, dashi, and ingredients of your choice, such as tofu, vegetables, and seaweed.

 It is a savory soup and goes well with any meal of the day: breakfast, lunch, and dinner, but the morning is the best time as it warms your body inside out.

-In Japan, miso soup is a staple food we enjoy it almost everyday at home or dining out.
-You may have seen it on the menu of Japanese restaurants as they often offer a delicious bowl of miso soup, along with a bowl of steamed rice and other dishes.
+In Japan, miso soup is a staple food we enjoy almost daily at home or dining out.
+You may have seen it on the menu of Japanese restaurants as they often offer a delicious bowl of miso soup, steamed rice, and other dishes.

 I always feel at peace when eating miso soup.
 It's proven that miso paste contains soothing properties to help you relax and calm.